Sourced Carrollian Fluids Dual to Black Hole Horizons: Perturbative Treatment

-Thus, we have obtained a system of partial differential equations that we solve numerically.
+We shall solve the horizon equations (given explicitly in Appendix \ref{appendix:equationsO2}) numerically.
 Because the quantities we work with are defined on the sphere, we introduce spin-weighted functions and recast the equations in terms of these.